 The backpropagation algorithm can be argued to be the most important contribution to the field of deep learning.
 In fact, it is because of this algorithm, and the increasing power of GPUs, that the deep learning era we are experiencing today is even possible!

-There are many great articles online that explain how backpropagation work (my favourite is Christopher Olah’s post), but not many examples of backpropagation in a non-trivial setting.
+There are many great articles online that explain how backpropagation work (my favorite is Christopher Olah’s post), but not many examples of backpropagation in a non-trivial setting.
 Examples I found online only showed backpropagation on simple neural networks (1 input layer, 1 hidden layer, 1 output layer) and they only used 1 sample data during the backward pass.

-The problem of using this simple example is two fold:
+The problem of using this simple example is two-fold:

 - It misses out on the main concept of the backpropagation algorithm: reusing the gradients of the previously calculated layers through matrix multiplications

 - In practice, neural networks aren’t just trained by feeding it one sample at a time, but rather in batches (usually in powers of 2).

 As a result, it was a struggle for me to make the mental leap from understanding how backpropagation worked in a trivial neural network to the current state of the art neural networks.
 These state of the art neural networks consist of many layers and are trained by feeding in batches of examples, not one by one.